stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 a _testnet_ release of the node software with the incompatible fix applied.
 Power users and ecosystem entities are encouraged to run this testnet release in order to verify that it solves the problem and works correctly.
-4. Once the Foundation and at least one other significant ecosystem entity are satisfied that the new network version solves the problem, they will produce a second critical bugfix point-release for mainnet.
+4. Once the Foundation and the participating ecosystem entities from step 2 are satisfied that the new network version solves the problem, the Foundation will execute a second critical bugfix point-release for mainnet.
 To the greatest extent possible, the new networking code will remain compatible with the old but broken network's message formats and interfaces.
 The Foundation will provide a detailed explanation of how old nodes will interact with new nodes as part of